lakshikaa/German-Wizard/clothes.md

 <img src="img/Screen Shot 2018-01-12 at 10.45.56.png" style="width:65%;" />

-<h2> Vocabulary</h2>
-<p> Below, find the table with useful vocabulary centered around the topic, clothes.
-It will be in german followed by the english translation. </p>
+<h2>Welcome to clothes.
+You can become a german wizard at clothes.</h2>

+<h4> Here you will be able to learn some vocabulary and sentences in relation to clothes.</h4>
+<p> Scroll down to see an watch the video with useful vocabulary and sentences.
+There will be useful tips and notes along the page.
+You will also find different activities.
+Give it a go- you can become a german wizard.</p>
 <p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jeUiq1YdxXU?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>